John H. Lienhard V: Career

-which has brought dozens of PhD-level women to MIT for research collaborations.
+which each year brings several women to MIT for postdoctoral research collaborations.

-In 2014, Lienhard founded the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) at MIT, and he served as J-WAFS director until 2025.
-J-WAFS supports research by MIT faculty on water and food, to address the needs of a rapidly growing population on a changing planet.
-Under Lienhard's leadership, J-WAFS awarded more than $25 million through competitive peer review, supporting more than 100 projects across all of MIT's schools and engaging more than 300 researchers.
-In addition to scientific research, a dozen new companies were spun-out of MIT.
+In 2014, Lienhard founded the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS), and he served as J-WAFS director until 2025.
+J-WAFS supports research by MIT faculty on water and food to address the needs of a rapidly growing population on a changing planet.
+Under Lienhard's leadership, J-WAFS funded more than 100 research and commercialization projects distributed across MIT's schools.

-Lienhard is a committed educator, recognized with awards for teaching and mentoring.
-He has written textbooks on measurement and instrumentation, on heat transfer, and on thermal modeling.
-He has long collaborated with his father on A Heat Transfer Textbook.
-In 2001, they made the decision to distribute the work primarily as an ebook, one of the first textbooks to adopt this format.
-The ebook, which is free of charge, has since been downloaded hundreds of thousands of times across the world.
+Lienhard has co-authored three textbooks, Mechanical Measurements (with T. G. Beckwith and R. D. Maragoni), Modeling and Approximation in Heat Transfer (with L. R. Glicksman), and A Heat Transfer Textbook (with his father, John H. Lienhard IV).
+He and his father have collaborated on the heat transfer book for decades.
+In 2001, they made the decision to distribute the work primarily as a free ebook, which has since been downloaded hundreds of thousands of times across the world, according to interviews with Lienhard.
+Lienhard has also received awards for his teaching and been recognized for his mentorship of graduate students.

-Selected awards and honors
+Awards and honors

-Lienhard has received a number of honors and awards, including the following: